-Princeton has always believed that students learn as much from their residential experiences as from their formal academic work.
-Life outside the classroom provides many opportunities for undergraduates to apply their talents, broaden their perspectives, deepen their values and re-examine their goals.
+One of Princeton's most distinctive features is its close-knit residential community.
+Students learn as much from their residential experiences as from their academic work.
+Life outside the classroom provides many opportunities for undergraduates to apply their talents, broaden their perspectives, deepen their values, re-examine their goals and enjoy fun activities with friends.

 Each college has a group of faculty fellows, appointed by the master, who participate in college events and may often dine with students, as well as a cohort of resident graduate students who contribute to a wide variety of college programs.